 - Marking with urine outside of the litter box

-- Any behaviors that you consider to be outside of the norm, harmful, or causes problems
+- Any behaviors that you consider to be outside of the norm, harmful, or problematic

 - Compulsive disorders like excess licking or scratching, especially when it results in the cat pulling out their own fur